The Reality of Home Fires

 Carry Adequate Insurance

 The concept of home insurance in America originated in Philadelphia under the guidance of Benjamin Franklin.
 After a rash of home and office fires, the community came together to share the risk against future losses.
 This concept of shared risk is at the heart of all insurance.
 Any one individual finds the financial loss of a fire devastating.
-However, if that person is part of a group making small regular payments against the risk of fire, there are funds in that group to cover the loss when fire strikes one of the group’s members.
+However, if that person is part of a group making small regular payments against the risk of fire, there are funds in that group to cover the loss when a fire strikes one of the group’s members.

 Talk to Your Children